A15 road (England): Kesteven

-There is the Threekingham Bar roundabout with the east-west A52, and it goes through Osbournby, as London Road the primary school].
+There is the Threekingham Bar roundabout with the east-west A52, and it goes through Osbournby, as London Road past the primary school].
 It passes the Tally Ho Inn near Aswarby, then there are left turns for Aunsby and Swarby.
 Sleaford and Silk Willoughby were on the A15, which slowed traffic down as the traffic went across a level crossing and through Sleaford's shopping area.
 The £5.7 million bypass was built by Morrison Shand, started in July 1992, to take 18 months, but was opened on Thursday 16 September 1993 by Douglas Hogg, where there is a roundabout with the A153 and B1517.
 The A15 crosses the railway and River Slea, and then leaves the bypass at the Holdingham Roundabout with the A17 and B1518 (former route).